silaseverett/aws-elk-data-stream/README.md

 At this stage I'm assuming you have completed the above set up successfully and have:

-- AWS command line interface (CLI) installed on local host
+- AWS command line interface (CLI) installed on local host.
-- AWS EC2 instance running
+- AWS EC2 instance running.
+- You can see the tweets coming into your Elasticsearch instance.

 ## Add more social media streams
 If you have set up Twitter as per [AWS blog](https://aws.amazon.com/blogs/big-data/building-a-near-real-time-discovery-platform-with-aws/) you may want to make some tweaks and add some more social media sources.